Kenosha Public Library: Early efforts

-In November 1841, only months after the village of Southport (Kenosha from 1850) was incorporated, an editor of the village newspaper, the South Port American, proposed establishing a free public library "open to all".
-Private circulating libraries were established by June 1842.
+As early as November 1841, a newspaper editor in Southport (Kenosha from 1850) proposed establishing a free public library "open to all".
+By June 1842, private circulating libraries were organized.
 On November 25, 1843, a group of prominent residents attempted to establish a public library, forming the Southport Library Association.
-The association's members included William Bullen, a founder of Southport, and Frederick Winslow Hatch, the Episcopal rector of St. Matthew's Church and former Chaplain of the United States Senate.
+The association's members included William Bullen, a Southport founder, and Frederick Winslow Hatch, the Episcopal rector of St. Matthew's Church and former Chaplain of the United States Senate.
 Chaired by Hatch, the association elected directors and adopted bylaws, but made no further progress.

-In February 1871, Zalmon G. Simmons, a local businessman and future Kenosha mayor, purchased several hundred books and established a free library for Kenosha County residents; as Simmons was a member of the local Unitarian church, he established the library there.
+In February 1871, Zalmon G. Simmons, a local businessman and future Kenosha mayor, purchased several hundred books and established a free library for Kenosha County residents in the local Unitarian church, of which he was a member.
 Books could be checked out one at a time for two weeks, with a single renewal allowed.
-In June 1873, Simmons proposed a library be erected "to surpass any other in the state" in what would become Library Park.
-On May 22, 1883, a special election resulted in a vote for Kenosha to accept an approximately $3,500 bequest from the estate of a Caroline Field, intended to establish the "Cahoon Public Library."
+In June 1873, Simmons first suggested a public library, to be "the finest in the State" with "a large and choice collection of books," be erected in what would become Library Park.
+On May 22, 1883, a special election resulted in a vote for Kenosha to accept a large bequest from the estate of a Caroline Field, intended to establish the "Cahoon Public Library."
 Subsequent legal difficulties delayed the city in moving forward; a court ruling in March 1890 gave the city permission to accept the bequest, which it did not.